vedanthirekar/GG-AI-case-study/README.md

   session, no token, no server; signing out just clears React state.
 - **AI extraction** - confidence scores, evidence and candidate interpretations on the review screen are a stable-contract stub, not a model call.
 (Ask Vantage is the one exception, its a genuine call to an LLM API)
-- **The data** - a deterministic seeded generator (~64 returns, ~340
-  documents, ~113 tasks) plus a few hand-authored hero records for depth.
+- **The data** - a deterministic seeded generator plus a few hand-authored records.
-- **Notifications** seed from mock data (live actions do push real new items onto the feed, just nothing server-pushed).
+- **Notifications** seed from mock data (live actions do push real new items onto the feed, just nothing pushed to backend).